-The butterfly haircut is definitely a look you should try out if you are willing to put effort into maintaining and styling it.
-Unlike the wolf cut, which features more choppy layers with fullness and the crown and thinning toward the ends, the butterfly haircut has softer, more nuanced layers which frame the face.
+Unlike the wolf cut, the butterfly haircut features more choppy layers with fullness and the crown and thinning toward the ends.
+The cut has softer, more nuanced layers which frame the face.
 It is best suited on those with longer and thicker hair to really let you show off the layers and complement them (thin and fine hair will not suit this style).
 There is also a big difference in styling.
 The butterfly cut requires time to get it looking just right, while the wolf cut is unstructured and often worn deliberately messy.
 The similarity between these two looks is how they use layering for volume and fullness and highlight the face.

 1. Butterfly Haircut Straight Hair

 The butterfly haircut with straight hair is a great way to add movement to your strands.
 A common problem with straight texture is that it can appear limp and dull, but the way the layers are added to this style will really bring it to life.
 Layers help create the illusion of fullness and volume, and who doesn’t want that?!